LeonMrBonnie/altv-os-interactions/README.md

 `altv-os-interactions`

-If you want to use the exported functions instead of the events also add the name of this resource to the `deps` array of your `resource.cfg` from your main gamemode.
+Also add the name of this resource to the `deps` array of your `resource.cfg` from your main gamemode.

 Then simply clone this repository into your main server resources folder.